A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Statistical Learning Methods

 \subsection{Bayesian Classifiers}

 Bayesian networks are directed acyclic graph models that represent the joint distribution of a set of random variables.
-The random variables are represented as nodes and the dependencies between them are represented by the directed edges.
-There are a few advantages of Bayesian networks (see more details in \cite{sucar} and \cite{uusitalo}): they are (1) suitable for small and incomplete data sets, (2) combine known knowledge/priors with data (so one can use an expert's knowledge if necessary), and (3) take into account subtle relationships between variables, while avoiding a parametric approach that makes strong assumptions on the data structure.
-The main disadvantage of these networks, however, is the requirement of discretization of continuous variables.
+In these models, random variables are represented as nodes and dependencies between them are represented by directed edges.
+Advantages of Bayesian networks include: their suitability for small and incomplete data sets, their ability to combine known knowledge/priors with data (allowing incorporation of expert knowledge), and avoiding a parametric approach that makes strong assumptions on the data structure (see more details in \cite{sucar} and \cite{uusitalo}).
+The main disadvantage of these networks, however, is the computational complexity in constructing network structure from data.

-Bayesian classifiers are a particular application of Bayesian networks; they estimate the probability of each class given the predictor variables.
-We apply two basic classifiers, Na\"{i}ve Bayes~(NB) classifier, Tree augmented Bayesian~(TAN) classifier, and a more recent approach, Semi-Hierarchical Bayesian (SHNB), described in \cite{shnb}.
-NB assumes that all the attributes are independent given the class variable.
-This classifier can be effective due to the low number of required parameters and the low computational cost for inference and learning.
+Bayesian classifiers are a particular application of Bayesian networks - they estimate the probability of each class given the predictor variables.
+We apply two basic classifiers, Gaussian Na\"{i}ve Bayes~(GNB) classifier and Tree augmented Bayesian~(TAN) classifier, and a more recent approach, Semi-Hierarchical Bayesian (SHNB), described in \cite{shnb}.
+GNB assumes that all the attributes are independent given the class variable, and further that the conditional distribution of the continuous features is Gaussian for each class.
+This classifier can be efficient due to the low number of required parameters and the low computational cost for inference and learning.
 However, in many applications to real life data, conditional independence may not be valid.
-TAN constructs a directed tree among the attributes to incorporate dependencies between attributes.
-That is, in TAN, each attribute depends on both the class and other attributes.
-We used R packages; \emph{bnlearn} \cite{bnlearn} and \emph{gRain} \cite{gRain} to obtain posterior probabilities (inference) and the model (learning) for the NB and TAN classifiers.
+To help this, TAN constructs a directed tree among the attributes to incorporate dependencies between them, allowing each attribute to depend on other attributes as well as the class variable.